snosey/admin-portal/README.md

     `flutter run`

-Note: if you don't have an Invoice Ninja backend setup you can test the app with these credentials:
+Note: if you don't have an Invoice Dinnova backend setup you can test the app with these credentials:

 - Email: `demo@invoiceninja.com`
 - Password: `Password0`